This article will show you how the processes of cost allocation and recouping work in the ERP Module.

 Closing the P/O Receive

-We already know how to create, receive, and close a P/O from the Outgoing Orders User Guide.
-(LINKS) This process begins when closing a P/O Receive that requires a recoup of inventory cost.
-First, go to Purchase Order > Purchase Order and search by your preferred parameter to find the P/O Receive you want.
+We already know how to create, receive, and close a P/O from the linked guides.
+This process begins when closing a P/O Receive that requires a recoup of inventory cost.
+First, go to Purchasing > P/O Receive and search by your preferred parameter to find the P/O Receive you want.

-Change into Edit Mode and enter the Vendor Invoice # under the heading Receive P/O List.
+Change into Edit mode and enter the Vendor Invoice # under the heading Receive P/O List.
 The Vendor Invoice # can be found on the bill/invoice issued by your vendor.
+You will also need to enter the Vendor Invoice Date and the A/P Bill Date (the date you want on the A/P bill that this will generate).

 Next, click A/P Options up top.
-This will determine what your A/P Invoice will look like (and you want to make sure it contains the necessary costs).
+This will determine what your A/P Bills will look like (and you want to make sure they contain the necessary costs).

 The following menu will appear: